jwcho1221/Flight-Delay-Prediction/LabGuide200.md

 -   Learn how to connect to your new Autonomous Data Warehouse using SQL Developer
 -   Learn how to use the SQL Developer Data Import Wizard to load datasets
 -   Learn how to prepare datasets for training machine learning model in OAC
--   Learn how to grant privileges to the OML User to Access All Datasets
+-   Learn how to grant privileges to the OML User to access all datasets

 ## Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.